OutOfBoundsError/EbayWatchBot/README.md

 # TO DO

 - Headless Mode or request based.
-- Implement Threading
+- Implement Threading to increase speed and efficiency.
 - Proxy Support to generate more accounts per day.
-- Discord Support
+- Discord Support.